garyBG/Perceptron-Neural-Net/README.md

 ## Run

 Download the MNIST fashion dataset [Source](https://www.kaggle.com/datasets/zalando-research/fashionmnist).
-Using preffered Mathlab
+Using preffered Mathlab editor, load the demo and BackpropogationANN files into MATLAB, run the demo.